frederic-perez/AmE-dictionary/data/dictionary.md

 __stale__ _adj_ :four::hammer: _The stale remains of a cup of coffee._
 __staler__ _The air in the place grew staler._
 __Stalin__ (originally Iosif Vissarionovich Dzhugashvili) Steel in Russian.
+__stalk out__ _idiom_ To leave (some place) in a haughty, stiff, or threatening manner. _The entire room fell quiet as the count stood up and stalked out slamming the door._
 __stalk<sup>1</sup>__ _n_
 __stalk<sup>2</sup>__ _v_
 __stalking-horse__ _n_ Something serving to conceal plans; a fictitious reason that is concocted in order to conceal the real reason. _Syn_ pretext _Steve said he needed a book from the library, but that was just a stalking-horse to talk to the girl who worked behind the counter._